manweile/BTFM/Sketch1/README.md

 I can stream music via the [ServiiGo app](https://serviio.org/apps) on my phone from my [Serviio Media Streamer Server](https://www.serviio.org/),
 or play directly from stored media on my phone when I don't have cell service.

-# Design
+## Design
 Initial research came up with the 2 critical components:
 - [Sparkfun Audio Bluetooth Breakout](https://www.sparkfun.com/products/retired/12849)
 - [Adafruit Stereo FM Transmitter](https://www.adafruit.com/product/1958)

 Both of these breakouts were arduino compatible.
 I had several Uno's and Mega 2560's on hand, and used the Mega 2560 because it has more functionality.

-The Mega 2560 supplies the mcu.
+The Mega 2560 supplies the microcontroller and power.
+Perma-proto breadboards supply the substrate for hardwiring discrete components, breakouts & shields.
-The RN-52 is the bluetooth streamer and audio signal source.
+The RN-52 is the bluetooth sink from the android streaming source and audio signal source for the fm transmitter.
 The Si4713 is the audio signal sink and transmits the audio in FM band.
-The 2.8" LCD supplies gui I/O.
+The 2.8" LCD is used for graphic user interface input and output.

 # Versioning
 BTFM uses semantic versioning (Major.Minor.Patch)